thchr/Neumann.jl/README.md

  "xxx = yxx = xyx = yyx = zzx = x" ⋯ 23 bytes ⋯ "zzy = zxz = zyz = xzz = yzz = 0"
 ```

-In the above example, the symmetry operations are already returned in a Cartesian basis.
+In the present example, the symmetry operations are already returned in a Cartesian basis.
 For several symmetry settings of interest, this is not usually the case.
 In such cases, we suggest that the generators returned by Crystalline first be converted to a Cartesian setting.
-As an example, we may consider the case of 3-fold rotation symmetry ($C_3$ in Schoenflies notation; 3 in Hermann-Mauguin notation):
+As an example, we may consider the case of 3-fold rotation symmetry (3 in Hermann-Mauguin notation; $C_3$ in Schoenflies notation):
 ```jl
 julia> ops_C₃ = generators("3", PointGroup{3}) # generators of the group C₃ (3)
 julia> Rs = crystal(1,1,1,π/2,π/2,2π/3)        # a conventional coordinate system for hexagonal systems